sharon846/StudentsPortal/README.md

 - You should have domain and some hosting plan (or on your own server), with mysql databases support.
 - Recommended: some grep tool.
 In windows: grepWin.
 In linux it should be default

-## How to use

-1. Download ZIP with latest version from master branch.
-Extract it.

-2. Using grep,

-Default username/password: **admin/admin@123** and **user/12345**.

-:warning: Warning: Please set your own username and password in `$auth_users` before use. password is encrypted with <code>password_hash()</code>. to generate new password hash [here](https://tinyfilemanager.github.io/docs/pwd.html)

-To enable/disable authentication set `$use_auth` to true or false.

-:information_source: Add your own configuration file [config.php](https://tinyfilemanager.github.io/config-sample.txt) in the same folder to use as additional configuration file.

-:information_source: To work offline without CDN resources, use [offline](https://github.com/prasathmani/tinyfilemanager/tree/offline) branch

 ### :loudspeaker: Features

 - :cd: Open Source, light and extremely simple